 |The original Tutenstein.|

 Self-proclaimed history nerd Jay Stephens was inspired by a visit to the traveling King Tut exhibit in Canada to develop one of his future comic creations: Tutenstein, a portmanteau of Tutankhamun and Frankenstein.
-Tutenstein made his debut in 1997’s Land of Nod #3 by Black Eye Productions and was subsequently featured in several of Stephens’ following publications.
-Discovery Communications, looking for content to draw in the desired demographic to their Discovery Kids channel, approached Stephens about adapting Tutenstein into an animated series to accompany their other animated offering, Kenny the Shark.
-Both shows gave a focus to topics Discovery often aired specials on.
+The concept was initially designed with Nickelodeon Magazine in mind, but it was shot down by the comics editor.
+Tutenstein finally made his debut in 1997’s Land of Nod #3 by Black Eye Productions and was subsequently featured in several of Stephens’ following publications.
+Tut caught the attention of Fred Schaefer of Porchlight Entertainment who approached Stephens about adapting the character into animation.
+Stephens would work on designs and script ideas to shop around to various networks, but found little success.
+Discovery Communications was looking for content for their Discovery Kids channel, and considering they often aired specials dealing with ancient Egypt, the concept seemed a perfect fit.

 |Luxor, Cleo and Tut, falling to pieces.|